BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_1_Spending_a_Multisig_with_a_PSBT.md

 # 8.1: Spending a Multisig with a PSBT

 In the future, `bitcoin-cli` may or may not improve its methodologies for natively spending multisig funds.
-But whether it does or not, there's a more modern way to spend multisigs in the modern: Partially Signed Bitcoin Transactions, or PSBTs.
+But whether it does or not, there's a more modern way to spend multisigs: Partially Signed Bitcoin Transactions, or PSBTs.
 We're going to explore how to do so in this section, before diving into the further power of of PSBTs in the rest of this chapter.

 ## Understand the PSBT: The Easy Stuff

 In brief: a PSBT is a specified format for collaboratively creating Bitcoin transactions.
-This collaboration is managed through the careful creation of roles:
+This collaboration is managed through the careful usage of roles, which serially or simultaneously manipulate a PSBT:

 * **Creator** makes the PSBT.
 * **Updater** adds UTXOs, scripts, and other data to the PSBT.